 Contrary to popular belief, life insurance isn't just for parents.
 You need life insurance if anyone is financially dependent on you.

 You've recently graduated from college.

 You may have significant student loan obligations.
 If something were to happen to you, your loved ones would most likely be forced to shoulder that debt.

-You're the parent of small children.
+You're the parent of young children.

 You want to make sure they'll be able to keep the same lifestyle and attend college—even if you're not there to see it happen.

 Your adult children may rely on you for support and help around the house.
 If you weren't there for them, your children would need extra money to pay someone to take care of things you've been managing for them.

 Your spouse may be depending on your income for retirement.